Denig Stadium

 Denig Stadium is a soccer stadium on the island nation of Nauru.
 It is located in Nibok and has a capacity of 1,000 spectators.
 The stadium is at times unusable as it is also used as a storage area for shipping containers.

 History

 The stadium hosted soccer in Nauru until 2004, the last time an organized league was played on the island.
 The six-team league which played out of the stadium was dissolved after the foreign workers of the Nauru Phosphate Corporation left the country.

-The Nauru national soccer team played a friendly against refugees from the Nauru Regional Processing Centre at the stadium on 20 June 2014 in celebration of World Refugee Day.
+A Nauru team played a friendly against a refugees team from the Nauru Regional Processing Centre at the stadium in front of dozens of spectators.
+The association football match took place on 20 June 2014 in celebration of World Refugee Day.

 The stadium was proposed as a host venue in Nauru's unsuccessful bid to host the 2017 Pacific Mini Games.
 As part of the proposal, the stadium was to be resurfaced for rugby training.